-Mr. Dutta was an enforcement attorney for the U.S. Securities and Exchange Commission (SEC) in Washington, DC for several years.
-After clerking at a federal district court in DC, Mr. Dutta worked as a commercial litigator at the Los Angeles firm of Buchalter Nemer.
-He has also served as tax counsel at the California Board of Equalization.
+Mr. Dutta was an Enforcement Attorney for the U.S. Securities and Exchange Commission (SEC) in Washington, DC for several years.
+After clerking for a federal judge in Washington, DC, Mr. Dutta worked as a commercial litigator at the Los Angeles firm of Buchalter Nemer.
+He has also served as Tax Counsel at the California Board of Equalization.

 Between 2007 and 2010, Mr. Dutta was Deputy Director of the Political Reform Program at the New America Foundation.
-That program educated opinion leaders and the public about electoral alternatives (including Instant Runoff Voting and Proportional Representation).
-In this capacity, Mr. Dutta worked closely with the Los Angeles, Long Beach, and Pasadena City Councils.
-Last spring, Mr. Dutta wrote an amicus brief in federal court that successfully defended San Francisco’s innovative Instant Runoff Voting (IRV) system.
-Furthermore, he drafted and spearheaded legislative strategy for IRV bills in both the California Senate and Assembly.
+That program educated several city councils and the general public about electoral alternatives (including Ranked Choice Voting and Proportional Representation).
+Mr. Dutta drafted and spearheaded legislative strategy for bills in both the California Senate and Assembly.

 Throughout his career, Mr. Dutta has played a prominent role in civic affairs.
-Mayor Antonio Villaraigosa appointed him to the position of commissioner on the Los Angeles Industrial Development Authority, which he served in from 2006 to 2007.
-Between 2005 and 2010, Mr. Dutta served on the Board of the American Civil Liberties Union (Southern California), where he was elected to the Executive Board.
-Mr. Dutta currently serves as Executive Director of Asian American Action Fund, a national political organization.
+He served as a Commissioner on the Los Angeles Industrial Development Authority from 2006 to 2007.
+Mr. Dutta currently serves on the board of ACLU of Northern California, and volunteers as Executive Director of Asian American Action Fund, a national political organization.